-A major in Scandinavian requires a minimum of ★33 to a maximum of ★48 at the senior level and must include ★6 at the 400-level.
+A major in Scandinavian requires a minimum of $\bigstar 33$ to a maximum of $\bigstar 48$ at the senior level and must include $\bigstar 6$ at the 400-level.

+Required courses are

+- DANSK 211 AND

+- DANSK 212

+- MLCS 210 Language(s) of Culture

+- OR

+- NORW 211 Second-Year Norwegian I AND

+- · NORW 212 Second-Year Norwegian II

+- OF

+- · SWED 211 Second-Year Swedish I AND

+- SWED 212 Second-Year Swedish II (OR equivalent)

-Required courses are DANSK 211 and 212, MLCS 210, or NORW 211 and 212, or SWED 211 and 212 (or equivalent), plus any combination of seniorlevel courses in Scandinavian (SCAND) and Danish (DANSK), Norwegian (NORW) or Swedish (SWED), which will meet the Faculty minimum.
-Notes
+- plus any combination of senior-level courses in Scandinavian (SCAND) and Danish (DANSK), Norwegian (NORW) or Swedish (SWED), which will meet the Faculty minimum.

-- Students may take only one of DANSK, NORW or SWED at the 100-level, and likewise at the 200-level. - DANSK 212, NORW 212 or SWED 212 are the prerequisites for all 400-level Scandinavian courses. - SCAND 410 is required for all students with a major subject of concentration in Scandinavian and is strongly recommended as prerequisite or corequisite for all students in senior Scandinavian literature courses at - Students fluent in one of the Scandinavian languages should consult the Department.
+- Students may take only one of DANSK, NORW or SWED at the 100-level, and likewise at the 200-level. - DANSK 212, NORW 212 or SWED 212 are the prerequisites for all 400-level Scandinavian courses. - SCAND 410 is required for all students with a major subject of concentration in Scandinavian and is strongly recommended as prerequisite or corequisite for all students in senior Scandinavian literature courses at the 400-level. - 4.
+Students fluent in one of the Scandinavian languages should consult the Department.
 In courses where the readings are in the original Scandinavian languages, essays and examinations may generally be written in a Scandinavian language or English, with no reward or penalty to the student for choosing one language over the other.
-However, those majoring in Scandinavian in the BA programs must write at least one essay in a Scandinavian language in each course. - Pursuant to an agreement between the two universities, students majoring in Scandinavian languages and literatures at the University of Alberta may take certain courses in Icelandic language, literature, and culture at the University of Manitoba which are creditable toward their degree.
+However, those majoring in Scandinavian in the BA programs must write at least one essay in a Scandinavian language in each course. - 5.
+Pursuant to an agreement between the two universities, students majoring in Scandinavian languages and literatures at the University of Alberta may take certain courses in Icelandic language, literature, and culture at the University of Manitoba which are creditable toward their degree.
 Subject to Faculty regulations, students can therefore study up to three Scandinavian languages and their literature and culture in a BA (Scandinavian).